 I am still confused with referencing?
 What should I do?

 Ask for help!
 If you are not sure what to do, you should contact your lecturer or your Campus library for assistance.
 Librarians are able to conduct group training sessions by arrangement.

 The other place to look for bibliographic information for referencing is the library's catalogue.
 Alternatively, you can search the National Library of Australia catalogue (called Trove).
-If you still can't find the information needed for referencing, read the article below for more information.
+For more information, read: "How to Write an APA Style Reference When Information Is Missing"

 What is plagiarism?